nick-manasys/GroundForge/README.md

 Tests
 -----

 Use `mvn clean test` to run unit tests.
-As some tests read pattern links from help files the test fail with SBT.
+As some tests read pattern links from help files with jav.io these test will fail with SBT.
 Maven is much faster but uses JVM while the JS used by SBT is the actual target environment.
 Some classes under `src/test` are suffixed with `Demos` rather than `Spec` these runnable objects create SVG documents in a `target/test` directory for a visual check.